 Singaporeans and permanent residents are automatically enrolled in this scheme when they turn 40 years old.
 The payout period is up to 72 months, depending on your coverage terms and your enrollment period.

-Despite the differences between Careshield Life & Eldershield, they can both be enhanced with supplements from various insurers by raising your payouts by up to 5 times.
+Despite the differences between Careshield Life & Eldershield, they are both similar in a way that they can be enhanced with supplements from various insurers by raising your payouts by up to 5 times.

-Currently, 3 insurers offer such supplements – Great Eastern, NTUC Income, and Aviva.
+Currently, 3 insurers offer such supplements – Great Eastern, NTUC Income, and Singlife with Aviva.

 Not only do they help increase your payouts to sustain an eventual higher cost of living, but such supplements can also help reduce the number of ADLs to 2 to be eligible for a payout.